When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

 There are seemingly 2 ways chronic sleep deprivation may lead to weight gain.

 - By increasing how much food people eat

 Less sleep makes you eat more

-- Less Sleep Increases Your Hunger and Appetite: According to one research, “when people are sleep deprived and surrounded by tasty snack, they tend to snack more -especially during the extra hours they are awake at night” (4,5).
-Less sleep is also linked to higher levels of ghrelin, an appetite-stimulating hormone and lower levels of leptin, the satiety-inducing hormone.
+- Less Sleep Increases Your Hunger and Appetite: According to one research, “when people are sleep deprived and surrounded by tasty snacks, they tend to snack more -especially during the extra hours they are awake at night” (4,5).
+Less sleep is also linked to higher levels of ghrelin, an appetite-stimulating hormone, and lower levels of leptin, the satiety-inducing hormone.
 Combined, they increase your hunger and appetite.